AlexRmlt/ethicbot-rasa/data/nlu.md

 - [I](stakeholder) witnessed a robbery

 ## intent:stakeholdergroup
+- [A large group of people](stakeholder) is threatened by the potential explosions of the bombs
 - With her are [10 people](stakeholder) who follow behind her
 - [The group of people](stakeholder) following her
 - There are [the children](stakeholder) of the orphanage which is struggling for funding